PyEllips/pyElli/paper/paper.md

 In this paper we present the open source python software pyElli, which tackles these problems by offering an open source platform, which is by design easily extendable and adaptable with new optical models or analysis algorithms.

 The optical models used, try to stay as close as possible to formulas documented in literature [fujiwara].
 But it is possible to include vendor-specific models or self-designed models, too.

 It leverages the popular public domain database for optical constants [refractiveindex.info] to use citeable reference materials.

 PyElli currently supports two solving algorithms, one based on a 2x2 matrix algorithm [byrnes] which is faster, but only applicable for simple problems and a 4x4 matrix algorithm based on the Berreman's transfer matrix formulation [berreman].
 While the 2x2 algorithm splits the two perpendicular polarized beams and solves them separately, the 4x4 matrix approach solves the complete electromagnetic field.
 Accordingly, it allows to solve more complex problems like anisotropic samples.

 # Statement of need

 As it is more and more common to publish research data for reuse and review after the FAIR data guidelines [FAIR].
-The same benefits apply to research software and were summerized in the FAIR4RS principles [FAIR4RS].
+The same benefits apply to research software and were summarized in the FAIR4RS principles [FAIR4RS].
 This is especially important for ellisometric data as the results are tightly related and dependant on the algorithms and models used for evaluation.

 Opposite to the vendor provided software, an open source toolkit has many inherent benefits.
-The optical models used can vary between vendors and the translation may be difficult, if the information is not clearly documented. pyElli's open source nature makes the models extendable, auditable and occurring changes comprehensible.
+The optical models used can vary between vendors and the translation may be difficult, if the information is not clearly documented.
+PyElli's open source nature makes the models extendable, auditable and occurring changes comprehensible.
 It allows the handling of files from many different measurement devices as importer scripts can be developed as plugins.

-To provide fast processing of measurement data PyElli's algorithms are fully vectorized for multiple wavelengths and leverage the numerical algebra libraries [NumPy] and [SciPy].
+To provide fast processing of measurement data, PyElli's algorithms are fully vectorized for multiple wavelengths and leverage the numerical algebra libraries [NumPy] and [SciPy].
 This allows the use advanced fitting algorithms like global optimizers in reasonable evaluation times.
 On the other hand this makes realtime, in-situ monitoring of layered material growth possible.

 An [example] in the NORTH analysis toolkit within the research data management software NOMAD by the german FAIRmat consortium shows that the software can easily be integrated in emerging cloud-based analysis tools for science and supports a standardization of ellipsometry data formats within this project [NXellispometry].
 We hope that the software contributes to easier analysis and reproducibility, as well as FAIR data management within the ellipsometry community.